 2. Toasted leaves remain evident in undisturbed areas.
 There has been no rain to accelerate decomposition.
 It is disconcerting to see so many amongst combustible dried vegetation like this.

 3. Charlie Brown’s Christmas Tree lives here.
-It is a baby ponderosa pine, which seems out of place amongst redwood forests.
-Those are sickly Monterey pines in the background to the right.
+It is a baby ponderosa pine, which seems out of place among redwood forest.
+Those are sickly Monterey cypress in the background to the right.

 4. Trinity Tree was about this tall in historic pictures from more than a century ago.
 It is only plumper now.
 It may have been rejected from earlier harvest because it is so thickly branched.

 5. California buckeye seed pods, or whatever they are, look even sillier than what the English know as conkers of red horse chestnut, because they linger after summer defoliation.
 This is an odd species that defoliates during the arid warmth of summer, refoliates for late autumn, and defoliates again after it gets frosted in winter, only to foliate late in winter to repeat the process.

 6. Yuck!
 I detest carpet roses.
 Besides this pink colony at the Depot, there is a red hedge in another landscape.
 Without a picture of Rhody, it seems polite to add at least one colorful picture.